RandomOutput/LeapMotionHackerHelper/Assets/LeapMotion/Leap_Hacker_Helper/readme.txt

 - Providing helper methods for common concepts like "is this hand open?", or "how many fingers am I holding up?"

-To use the LeapManager in your scene, simply drag the LeapManager prefab from the "prefabs" folder in Leap_GGJ into your scene.
+To use the LeapManager in your scene, simply drag the LeapManager prefab from the "prefabs" folder in the root into your scene.
 It's just an empty game object with the script attached.

 A few of the class functions are static and can simply be accessed with a call to: